CLI Assets upload

 If leap.yaml fields are invalid or if this is the first integration of the code and some fields are missing, the CLI would interactively ask the user to choose an existing code integration to update from the platform or to create a new one.

 In case the "Build Dynamic dependencies" was selected from the settings page in the platform, the first action that happens on code push and requirement.txt upload is a creation of a virtual environment.
-This might take some time at first creation, but subsequent upload with the same requirements will utilize this existing virutal environment.
+This might take some time at first creation, but subsequent upload with the same requirements will utilize this existing virtual environment.
 Otherwise, a default environment is being used.

 Next, the code is uploaded to the platform.
 The server would try to run the preprocess function, get an input, get a GT, and run all of the metadata for the first index of the dataset.